12 Career Paths That Won’t Leave You Unemployed!

 At the center of all of this is Software Development.
-The software is the program that controls the hardware and tells it how to behave or what to do.
-The profession of developing software is one of the fastest growing and most lucrative careers in this article.
+The software is the program or computer code that controls the hardware and tells it how to behave or what to do.
+The profession of developing software is one of the fastest-growing and most lucrative careers in this article.
 There is currently a demand for 1.2 million software developers in the United States (and that doesn’t even count other technology, computer, or IT professions) with a staggering growth rate of 24% over the next 10 years.
 WOAH!

-Best yet, due to the high demand, competent Software Developers often will start at salaries of $70,000+ per year, and the median wage is $103,000 per year.
-Experienced developers can often even earn much higher into the $200,000+ range if working for particularly noteworthy companies or in areas with high demand and high costs of living.
+Best yet, competent Software Developers can often start with salaries of $70,000+ per year, and the median wage is $103,000 per year.
+Experienced developers can often even earn much higher into the $200,000+ range if working for particularly noteworthy companies, or in areas with high demand and high costs of living.
 Let’s not forget that Software developers can also work as freelancers, or even develop their own projects which can turn tremendous profits for their creators either through the use, license, or sale of their creations.
-It’s not terribly uncommon for a developer to create a program they can quickly sell for thousands, even millions!!!, of dollars!
+It’s not terribly uncommon for a developer to create a program or app they can quickly sell for thousands, even millions!, of dollars!

 Software Development is not for everyone, and it requires years of practice and a very specialized skill set to succeed in, but those who are qualified will find wonderful job opportunities and stability in the world of Software Development.